aptly-dev/www.aptly.info/content/about.md

 title = "About"
 +++

 My name is Andrey Smirnov.
-Currently I'm an independent developer.
+I work for [Virtustream](http://virtustream.com/).
 I'm a big fan of Go, Python, DevOps and high-load projects.

 Previously, I was team development lead at Skype Qik (Microsoft).
 There my